-- 1 The TNC positions the touch probe at rapid traverse (value from FMAX column) following the positioning logic (See "Executing touch probe cycles", page 280) to the starting point 1.
-The TNC calculates the touch points from the data in the cycle and the safety clearance from the SET\UP column of the touch probe table. - 2 Then the touch probe moves to the entered measuring height and runs the first probing process at the probing feed rate (column F).
+- 1 Following the positioning logic, the TNC positions the touch probe at rapid traverse (value from FMAX column) (see "Executing touch probe cycles", page 294) to touch point 1.
+The TNC calculates the touch points from the data in the cycle and the safety clearance from the SET_UP column of the touch probe table. - 2 Then the touch probe moves to the entered measuring height and runs the first probing process at the probing feed rate (column F).
 1. The first probing is always in the positive direction of the programmed axis. - 3 If you enter an offset for the second measurement, the TNC then moves the touch probe (if required, at clearance height) to the next starting point 2 and probes the second touch point.
 If the nominal length is large, the TNC moves the touch probe to the second touch point at rapid traverse.
 If you do not enter an offset, the TNC measures the width in the exact opposite direction. - 4 Finally the TNC returns the touch probe to the clearance height and saves the actual values and the deviation value in the following Q parameters: